yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 In this section, you will validate that you can connect to the new build agent VM.

-1. From the Azure portal, navigate to the Resource Group you created previously and select the new VM, fabmedical-SUFFIX
+1. From the Azure portal, navigate to the Resource Group you created previously and select the new VM, fabmedical-SUFFIX.

-2. In the Overview area for the VM, take note of the public IP address for the VM
+2. In the Overview area for the VM, take note of the public IP address for the VM.

     ![In this screenshot of the Overview area for the VM, Public IP address 52.174.141.11 is highlighted.](media/b4-image26.png)